ispeters/async_scope/asyncscope.md

 valid expression, otherwise use the result of `get_allocator(get_env(snd))` if that is a valid expression, otherwise use a `std::allocator<>`.

-Unlike `spawn()`, the dynamically allocated state contains more than just an _`operation-state`_ for the given sender;
-the state must also contain storage for the result of the given sender, however it eventually completes, and synchronization facilities for resolving the race between the given sender's production of its result and the returned sender's consumption or abandonment of that result.
+Compared to `spawn()`, the dynamically allocated state is more complicated because it must contain storage for the result of the given sender, however it eventually completes, and synchronization facilities for resolving the race between the given sender's production of its result and the returned sender's consumption or abandonment of that result.

-Also unlike `spawn()`, `spawn_future()` returns a _`future-sender`_ rather than `void`.
+Unlike `spawn()`, `spawn_future()` returns a _`future-sender`_ rather than `void`.
 The returned sender, `fs`, is a handle to the spawned work that can be used to consume or abandon the result of that work.
 The completion signatures of `fs` include `set_stopped()` and all the completion signatures of the spawned sender.
 When `fs` is connected and started, it waits for the spawned sender to complete and then completes itself with the spawned sender's result.